System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: External transfer matrix characterization of internal stability

 Since $ \left(A_{\text{cl}}, \right) $ is not detectable in general, the stability of $\left( \rightarrow \right)$ cannot guarantee the stability of $A_{\text{cl}}$.
 Therefore, it is not sufficient for internal stability either.
 The other claims can be proved in a similar way: the corresponding state-space realization of the closed-loop transfer matrix is not stabilizable {and/}or detectable. \end{proof}

 As shown in Theorem~\ref{Theo:mainresult}, to guarantee internal stability for general plants, {it is always required} to select $\bm{\delta}_y$ as an input and $\mathbf{u}$ as an output, leading to four possible groups of closed-loop responses.
 The groups of closed-loop responses in~\eqref{eq:input-ouput}, except those in blue, do not have either $\bm{\delta}_y$ or $\mathbf{u}$, and thus fail to guarantee internal stability.
 Note that Theorem~\ref{Theo:mainresult} is exclusive in the sense that there exist no other combinations of stable closed-loop responses that are equivalent to internal stability, and Lemma~\ref{lemma:equivalence} is included as the equivalence between 1) and 4) in Theorem~\ref{Theo:mainresult}.
+Thus, Theorem~\ref{Theo:mainresult} offers a complete picture between internal stability and stable closed-loop responses.